iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.4.0/report.md

 > It's irritating that it has a large notification on my screen all the time to note that it's running, rather than an icon, or the option to just run in the background without that.
 Worse, it drains my battery, using as much power as almost everything else I run combined.
 I'd like to use it, but this isn't feasible.<br> :date: __2020-08-27 01:11:47__

 > Extreme battery usage on a Pixel 2.
 Want to keep it don't know what to do<br> :date: __2020-08-20 06:30:42__

-> Please listen to everyone and make an on/off option.
-This only needs to be on when we go out in public and will just be an added step such as bringing a mask.<br> :date: __2020-08-11 05:33:38__